rainarch/DSNER/README.md

 The test results in the process of training will be saved in folder 'tmp'.

+## Extensions

+* DSNER-pytorch (by Farhad @nooralahzadeh): It is a Pytorch version of our code.
+Please note that we have not tested this version yet.
+The project can be found at https://github.com/nooralahzadeh/DSNER-pytorch.
+Thank Farhad!

 ## Cite

 If you use the code or data, please cite the following paper: